-The small town of Benson, with a population of around 3,500, will swell to approximately 30,000 come Sept.
-26-29, when the 70th annual Benson Mule Days Celebration takes place.
-This four-day festival is packed full of mule events that celebrate the “beast of burden” and the role of mules in rural farming.
+The small town of Benson, with a population of around 3,500, will swell to approximately 30,000 this weekend with the 70th annual Benson Mule Days Celebration underway.
+This four-day festival, which started with a concert Thursday night, is packed full of mule events that celebrate the “beast of burden” and the role of mules in rural farming.

 Visitors come from as far away as Alaska, Germany and California to see and also participate in Mule Days, which is filled with family fun and activities for everyone young and old.

 On Friday, visitors can enjoy many events including the “Mule Competitions” held in the Chamber Park and Arena.
 If you haven’t seen a mule competition this is a “must see” for the whole family.
 There will be mule coon jumping, a mule race, and new this year, a mule pull.

 After the rodeo on Friday and Saturday, you can shake a leg at the Mule Day Dance.
 Friday night’s band will be Jonathan Parker and Saturday’s will be The Justin West Band.
 If you attend the rodeo there is no admission charge.
 You can come to the dance only for a $5 charge.

 Double Creek Pro Rodeo will once again present a Southern Rodeo Association sponsored rodeo on Friday and Saturday evenings and Sunday afternoon.
 The rodeos on Friday and Saturday will begin at 7:30 and Sunday at 2 p.m.
 The guest performer this year will be the One Armed Bandit and there will be pony rides for the little cowboys and cowgirls.
 Want to see a real mule stable?
 Check out the last standing mule stable in Benson during the hours of 9 a.m. to 5 p.m. on Friday and Saturday.
 You will also be able to take a tour of historic Benson in a horse-drawn wagon.